-- (1) The overall scientific/technical merit of the project and its relevance and prospective contribution to its field of research; - (2) The scientific/technical soundness and quality of the proposed method/approach, and the feasibility/likelihood of accomplishment of the stated objectives; - (3) The competence, experience, and past performance of the proposer, PI, and key team members; - (4) The broader impact of the project on education and workforce development (e.g., training opportunities to students or early-career researchers), and expanding scientific ecosystem (e.g., new research topic areas, engaging with new users particularly from underrepresented groups or institutions, the proposed experiment being part of larger project or program such as Laboratory Directed Research and Development, etc.); and - (5) The demands of the project in terms of resource requirements (equipment, beam time, target support, etc.) and/or other requirements (facility hardware modifications, component development, etc.) vis-à-vis competing demands.
+- (1) The overall scientific/technical merit of the project and its relevance and prospective contribution to its field of research; - (2) The scientific/technical soundness and quality of the proposed method/approach, and the feasibility/likelihood of accomplishment of the stated objectives; - (3) The competence, experience, and past performance of the proposer, principal investigator, and key team members; - (4) The broader impact of the project on education and workforce development (e.g., training opportunities to students or early-career researchers), and expanding scientific ecosystem (e.g., new research topic areas, engaging with new users particularly from underrepresented groups or institutions, the proposed experiment being part of larger project or program, etc.); and - (5) The demands of the project in terms of resource requirements (equipment, beam time, target support, etc.) and/or other requirements (facility hardware modifications, component development, etc.) vis-à-vis competing demands.